Blog

 In an era where technology is rapidly transforming healthcare, a recent roundtable discussion brought together industry thought leaders to explore the current state of technology and its potential impact on the future of laboratory science.

-The conversation was rich with insights, covering a range of topics from artificial intelligence (AI) in personalized medicine to the shift towards value-based care and the untapped potential of longitudinal data.
+The conversation was rich with insights, covering topics from artificial intelligence (AI) in personalized medicine to the shift toward value-based care and the untapped potential of longitudinal data.

 The Panelists

-The roundtable was moderated by Suren Avenjian, CEO of LigoLab Informatics Platform.
+Suren Avenjian, CEO of LigoLab Informatics Platform, moderated the roundtable discussion.
 The panel comprised:

 The Digital Transformation of Laboratory Science

-The panelists began by acknowledging the digital transformation sweeping across various industries, including laboratory science.
+The panelists began by acknowledging the digital transformation sweeping various industries, including laboratory medicine.

-They highlighted how advancements in technology, such as artificial intelligence, laboratory automation, and digital pathology, have profoundly shaped the modern laboratory landscape.
+They highlighted how technology advancements such as artificial intelligence, laboratory information system software automation, and digital pathology, have profoundly shaped the modern laboratory landscape.

-As clinical laboratories grapple with disruptions from technological advancements, regulatory changes, and evolving healthcare landscapes, the panelists emphasized the need for labs to be proactive.
-This includes adopting new technologies, optimizing workflows, and investing in staff training and development.
+As clinical laboratories grapple with disruptions from technological advancements, regulatory changes, and evolving healthcare landscapes, the panelists emphasized the need for medical labs to be proactive.
+This includes adopting new technologies, optimizing lab workflow management, and investing in staff training and development.

-By embracing change and focusing on delivering high-quality, cost-effective services, clinical laboratories can continue to play a vital role in the healthcare ecosystem.
+By embracing change and focusing on delivering high-quality, cost-effective services, clinical laboratories and pathology groups can continue to play a vital role in the healthcare ecosystem.

-The Importance of Integration in Laboratory Information Systems
+The Importance of LIS Laboratory Information System Integration

-The panelists then delved into the complexities of laboratory information systems, focusing on the crucial distinction between integration and interfacing.
+The panelists then delved into the complexities of laboratory information systems (LIS systems, medical LIS), focusing on the crucial distinction between integration and interfacing.

-The conversation highlighted the importance of having a single, comprehensive system for better efficiency, quality, and improved productivity.
+The conversation highlighted the importance of using one comprehensive laboratory information system (LIS software, pathology software) for better efficiency, quality, and productivity.

 One of the panelists, Dennis Winsten, emphasized the difference between integration and interfacing.
-He explained that while many people use these terms interchangeably, they are not the same.
+He explained many people use these terms interchangeably, but they should not.

-Interfacing involves the transmission of transactions and messages between lab software systems, whereas integration implies that all data is contained within a single system.
+Interfacing involves the transmission of transactions and messages between disparate laboratory software systems, whereas integration implies all data is contained within a single system.

 - Dennis Winsten

-Changes made in either of the interfaced systems require retesting, potential downtime, and remapping.
+Changes between interfaced lab systems require retesting, potential downtime, and remapping.
 There can also be inconsistencies in how the two systems present their data.

 Also, if one of the interfaced systems goes down, it raises questions about how to resend the data and which system holds the most current and accurate information.

-On the other hand, integration offers a comprehensive system where all data is readily available.
-This eliminates the silos of financial information, clinical information, and clinical lab data, allowing for real-time access throughout the system.
+On the other hand, lab information system integration offers a comprehensive solution where all data is readily available.
+This eliminates the silos of financial information, clinical information, and clinical lab data, allowing for real-time access throughout the integration.

-"With regard to integration, there's basically one comprehensive system.
+"Concerning integration, there's one comprehensive system.
 All the data is there.
-You don't have a silo of financial information and clinical information and a clinical lab."
+You don't have a silo of financial information, clinical information, and clinical lab data."

 - Dennis Winsten

-Integration ensures that the data used is consistent and unambiguous.
-It also enhances business intelligence and analytics by allowing them to work across the full spectrum of both clinical and financial information, without the need to reconcile disparate information between different systems.
+LIS system integration ensures that the data used is consistent and unambiguous.
+It also enhances business intelligence and analytics by allowing them to work across the full spectrum of clinical and financial information, without the need to reconcile disparate information between different laboratory software systems.

 AI: The Game Changer in Personalized Medicine